Various Forms of Kabbalah in Castile: 13th to 15th Century

-We are pleased to announce the opening of pre-registration for the seminar «Various Forms of Kabbalah in Castile: 13th to 15th Century» taught by Prof. Moshe Idel (Hebrew University of Jerusalem) that will take place September 3-12, 2019.
+We are pleased to present the seminar «Various Forms of Kabbalah in Castile: 13th to 15th Century» taught by Prof. Moshe Idel (Hebrew University of Jerusalem) in September 3-12, 2019.
 Professor Idel is the world leading expert in the study of Jewish mysticism.
-The sessions (September 3, 5, 10, 11 and 12) will be dealing with:
+The sessions (September 3, 5, 10, 11 and 12) dealt with:

 The second part of the thirteenth century constitutes the emergence and the flourishing of Kabbalah in Castile.
 It coincides with the Alfonsine Renaissance, and it seems very plausible that the two phenomena are related to each other, as in the two cases, Jewish persons have been involved either as translators or as importers of views and texts from the outside.
 The Alfonsine interest in the occult triggered visits of a variety of persons who were dealing with Jewish esoteric knowledge, coming, e.g., from Ashkenaz and Catalonia.